amf-paulinho/scriptdrop/README.md

 - [x] Ecto usage: Foreing Key using Delete Cascade

-- [x] Improve a bit the functionality the able User to enter a list of items that compose an Order.
+- [x] Slightly improve the functionality that allows Users to enter a list of items that compose an Order.
 What I have right now, basicly shows the concept.
 But it is pretty much well done.

-- [x] Using Socket to Change Order Status; I left a simple combo box, which can break down the business workflow.
+- [x] Using Socket to Change Order Status; I left a simple combo box which can break down the business workflow.

 - [x] UI validation (message to the user)